Skip to content

 Pharmacogenetic tests can give doctors insight into how their patients might process certain medications and allow them to customize prescriptions as a result.
 For example, results might show that one person has a type of enzyme that breaks down a medication very quickly.
 This means that this medication at its standard dosage might not stick around in the body long enough to work.
 As a result, the doctor might increase the dosage they give to their patient.”

 • Drug receptors: Medications need to attach to cell receptors to be effective, and DNA controls what kind and how many receptors are available.
-People with fewer receptors will need higher doses of a medication to see benefit.
+People with fewer receptors will need higher doses of a medication to see benefits.

 How Does Pharmacogenetics Work In Psychiatry?